 5. Baja Hoodies

 Baja hoodies were a staple look for many skaters in the 80’s.
-The hippy- associated hoodies with a rough knit fabric, striped and a v neck kept many skaters warm back then and now.
-These can be paired with some jeans and a colourful beanie.
+The hippy- associated hoodies with a rough knit fabric, striped and a v-neck kept many skaters warm back then and now.
+These can be paired with some jeans and a colorful beanie.

 The oversized attire plays a huge role in the overall skater aesthetic, it’s not only fashionable, but comfortable and practical.
 When the cold temperatures set in, swap out the sleeveless denim for a cosy oversized hoodie.